Escartem/fwendator/README.md

 6) now you need to clone this repo (with `git clone https://github.com/Escartem/fwendator` for example) and make sure you have both python and pyvis version 0.3.1 installed (with `pip install pyvis==0.3.1`)
 7) run the python file with `python graph.py`, it will ask you to choose a .json file, select the one you downloaded earlier, and then the script should finish and generate a webpage in the `output` folder

+> The script may try to automatically open the graph for you, but may do so using the wrong browser, if that happens just close the window

 8) and now you just need to open `nx.html` in that folder and you can explore your friends graph :D

+> Note, the graph takes a long time to load, the more friends you have the longer it will take (up to 10+ minutes)

 ---
 # Todo :